Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Results and Analysis

 \subsection{Effectiveness of Multi-Objective Post-Training}

 To explore the individual effects of intelligibility alignment and prosody similarity alignment, we conduct an ablation study on \vevo{}'s post-training process.
 Specifically, based on the pre-trained model (i.e., \vevo{}-base), we introduce a post-trained model that exclusively uses intelligibility reward to optimize, denoted as \textit{Base w/ Intell}.
 We use two challenging tasks to evaluate: \textbf{humming-to-singing} and \textbf{instrument-to-singing}, which also demonstrate \vevo{}'s unique capabilities in prosody control.
-For the instrument-to-sing task, we design two subjective metrics (see Appendix~\ref{sec:appendix-subeval} for details): given a target text, a target melody (i.e., the instrument sound), and a generated voice, subjects perform binary classification to determine whether the voice accurately sings the text (\textit{text accuracy}) and the melody (\textit{melody accuracy}).
-The results shown in Figure~\ref{fig:grpo-ablation-study} reveal several key findings.
-When using only the intelligibility reward, the model demonstrates significant improvement in intelligibility (WER and Text Accuracy).
-However, this single-objective optimization potentially compromises other objectives, as evidenced by \textit{Base w/ Intell}'s Melody Accuracy dropping even below that of the pre-trained model (from 65.0\% to 50.0\%).
-Interestingly, when employing both rewards jointly, we observe not only the enhanced melody-following capability but also the improved text-following ability (e.g., text accuracy increases from 75.0\% to 90.0\%).
-We hypothesize that this improvement stems from strengthened prosody modeling, which in turn benefits pronunciation and consequently enhances intelligibility.
-This further verifies the advantages of our proposed multi-objective post-training approach.
+For the instrument-to-sing task, we design two subjective metrics (see the supplementary materials for details): given a target text, a target melody (i.e., the instrument sound), and a generated voice, subjects perform binary classification to determine whether the voice accurately sings the text (\textit{text accuracy}) and the melody (\textit{melody accuracy}).

+The evaluation sets for humming-to-singing and instrument-to-singing tasks are constructed through the following procedure.
+For melody sources, we selected humming samples~\cite{humtrans} and instrumental sounds, including flute~\cite{flute-dataset} and violin~\cite{violin-dataset} recordings.
+For each melody sample, we leveraged its MIDI annotation's note count to generate appropriate lyrics using DeepSeek-v3.
+The following prompt was used for DeepSeek-v3: \textit{"I will provide the number of notes in a melody.
+Please write suitable lyrics for it.
+Note: (1) The number of words in the lyrics should roughly match the number of notes; (2) Please only return the result, without any further explanation."} After obtaining both melody and lyrics, we randomly assigned a target singer from SingStyle111~\cite{singstyle111} for each sample, thereby creating evaluation triplets in the form of (melody, lyric, singer).
+The evaluation set comprises 1,000 samples in total, evenly distributed between English (500) and Chinese (500) lyrics.